Fix: Redis Cluster Not Working — MOVED, CROSSSLOT, or Connection Errors

 Sentinel vs Cluster — Redis Sentinel provides high availability for a single-primary setup.
 Redis Cluster provides both HA and horizontal scaling.
 They’re different systems.
 If you just need failover without sharding, Sentinel may be simpler.

-For related Redis issues, see Fix: Redis Connection Refused and Fix: Redis OOM Command Not Allowed.
+For related Redis issues, see Fix: Redis Connection Refused, Fix: Redis OOM Command Not Allowed, Fix: Redis WRONGTYPE Operation, and Fix: Redis Pub/Sub Not Working.

 Solo developer based in Japan.
 Every solution is cross-referenced with official documentation and tested before publishing.